soft-matter/pims_nd2/README.md

 ==================================
 [![build status](https://travis-ci.org/soft-matter/pims_nd2.png?branch=master)](https://travis-ci.org/soft-matter/pims_nd2)

-This package contains a fast reader for Nikon *.nd2 files.
-Because the reader is based on [Nikon binaries](http://www.nd2sdk.com), this reader is also compatible with older versions of *.nd2 files.
-The reader is written in the [pims](https://github.com/soft-matter/pims) framework, enabling easy access to multidimensional files, lazy slicing, and nice IPython representation.
+`pims_nd2` contains a reader for nd2 files produced by NIS Elements.
+The reader is based on the included [SDK](http://www.nd2sdk.com) from Nikon, which makes it compatible with older versions of nd2 files.
+The reader is written in the [pims](https://github.com/soft-matter/pims) framework, enabling easy access to multidimensional files, lazy slicing, and nice display in IPython.

 Installation
 ------------

-pims_nd2 is implemented on Windows, Linux and OSX systems.
+`pims_nd2` is implemented on Windows, Linux and OSX systems.
 To obtain the latest stable version, install via PyPi:

     pip install pims_nd2